sushant-j/my-first-pull-request/README.md

 > **Congrats!** You've created your first issue!
 Follow the next steps to complete your PR journey!

 # 1. Fork the repository
+A fork is a copy of a repository.
+Click Fork button in the top-right corner of the page.
+That's it!
+Now, you have a fork of the original repository.

 # 2. Make necessary changes
+In your copy of original repository,make necessary changes.
+Changes can be adding , deleting or updating the files.

 # 3. Commit with a proper commit message.
+Commit means saving the changes that you have made.
+Make sure that your commit message is clear and unambiguous.Limit it to 50 characters.

 # 4. Initiate a Pull Request
+Pull requests let you tell others about changes you've pushed to a GitHub repository.
+Once a pull request is sent, interested parties can review the set of changes, discuss potential modifications, and even push follow-up commits if necessary.